tobiasfrck/favorites_filter/README.md

 - Firefox

-Chrome version is not available yet but it can be easily ported to Chrome and I will do that probably.
+The Chrome version is available [here](https://github.com/tobiasfrck/favorites_filter/tree/chrome-version) but will receive delayed updates and will probably not be on the chrome store due to the registration fee.

 ## Features